toiletman74/MPHrandomizer/README.md

 I would love to hear about how you feel about item placement or ideas for features to be added

 # Developing your own MPH randomizer:
-Feel free to use code from this for your own MPH rendomizer but if you do so please give me credit somewhere.
+Feel free to use code from this for your own MPH randomizer but if you do so please give me credit somewhere.
 Also I won't be accepting any commits to this repository because this is a project that I'm having fun making on my own.
 Feel free to make a fork though.

 # Enjoy!